 - daily professional and peer-to-peer critiques of their work in-progress.

-Integral aspects of the record business will be highlighted through discussions and panels, some featuring notable professionals.
+Integral aspects of the music business will be highlighted through discussions and panels from the perspective of the music creator.
 Major industry organizations, such as ASCAP, BMI, and SESAC, will be represented.

 The Workshop concludes with our SongShare, a live performance of work created during our intense and intensive two weeks.